-Downtown Austin is full of rich, vibrant neighborhoods, each with its own personality and style.
+Downtown Austin is full of vibrant neighborhoods, each with its own personality and style.

-But which neighborhood is right for your business to set up shop, to buy your new condo or simply go on a night out?
+But which neighborhood is the right fit for your business to set up shop, buy your new condo or simply have a night out?

-The Uptown/Arts District is a small pocket bordered by the Texas State Capitol to the east and the University of Texas’ West Campus neighborhood on the north.
+The Uptown/Arts District is a small pocket between the Texas Capitol and The University of Texas campus, bordered by Trinity Street and West Avenue.

 This Neighborhood is Known For

-Within walking distance of this neighborhood is not only the Capitol building, but also the Travis County Courthouse, The Texas Court of Appeals, The Supreme Court of Texas and the Texas Governor’s Mansion.
+The area immediately north of the Capitol has an impending makeover coming with the Capitol Complex Master Plan, a 1 million square foot, two-phase development implemented by the Texas Facility Commission to house state agencies.
+Within walking distance of this neighborhood is not only the Capitol building but also the Travis County Courthouse, The Texas Court of Appeals, The Supreme Court of Texas, and the Texas Governor’s Mansion.

 The Best of the Uptown/Arts District